meltydreams/PokemonZAMacros/README.md

 - BenchAFK: Performs "bench method" for Shiny Pokemon.
 Initiate after resting at a bench for positioning.

+- BeldumAFK: AFK Shiny hunt method in Lysandre Labs.
+Initiate after using the teleporter.
+(Also functions as a turbo-A macro).

 - might add Restaurant Le Nah for battle farming in the future who knows